CTVA

 Baseball segment:

---Milwaukee Braves: Warren Spahn, Henry Aaron, Eddie Matthews, Red
+--Milwaukee Braves: Warren Spahn, Henry Aaron, Eddie Matthews, Red Schoendienst and Del Crandall.

---Joe Garagiola (Sportscaster and former St. Louis Cardinals
+--Joe Garagiola (Sportscaster and former St. Louis Cardinals catcher)

-536. scheduled: Carol Channing; Genevieve; Line Renaud
+Carol Channing, Genevieve, Line Renaud

 --Carol Channing (musical comedy star)